Swan Lake First Nation

-The Swan Lake First Nation (Gaa-biskigamaag, meaning The lake that is curved) is a Saulteaux band government located along Swan Lake in the Pembina Valley Region of Manitoba, Canada.
+The Swan Lake First Nation (Gaa-biskigamaag, meaning The lake that is curved) is an Ojibway Annishinabe Band Government located in the Lorne Municipality (Manitoba) Swan Lake First Nation and the Pembina Valley Region of Manitoba, Canada.

 Its main reserve is Swan Lake 7, which is surrounded by the Municipality of Lorne; the First Nation also has economic initiatives located at their reserve nearby the Rural Municipality of Headingley (IR 8A).

 Reserve lands

 Swan Lake First Nation divided into 4 reserve lands: